BushLife - Fishing Reel Hero

 3. Retrieve the line, hopefully with a fish:), in a controlled manner

-There are several different fishing reels to choose from.
-In this post, we’ll review the three most popular reels among the experienced angler.
+How to pick a fishing reel when there are several different kinds of fishing reels to choose from?
+Don’t worry, in this post, we’ll review the three most popular reels among the experienced angler.
 Each reel type has unique features and benefits and caters to a certain skill level, so it’s imperative to understand the differences before deciding.

 Spincast Reels

-These reels are simple in design, generally with a metal nose cone hiding all its vital components, a button on its back to toggle the line between free-spool and locked, and a drag adjustment mechanism to control the resistance a fish feels while pulling on the line.
-And when it comes to casting, there are three simple steps:
+These fish reel types are simple in design, generally with a metal nose cone hiding all its vital components, a button on its back to toggle the line between free-spool and locked, and a drag adjustment mechanism to control the resistance a fish feels while pulling on the line.
+And when it comes to casting a spincast reel, there are three simple steps:

 2. Swing your fishing rod, and